1EdTech/openbadges-specification/index.md

 Endorsement leans on the Verifiable Claims work prototyped by members of the [Verifiable Claims Task Force](https://w3c.github.io/vctf/) at the [W3C](https://www.w3.org/) and the theoretical backing developed by the 2014 Endorsement Working Group.
 See [Endorsement Framework Paper](https://docs.google.com/document/d/1VVf19d72KmGMh1ywrLe7HCKEOqGSI0WjvwfGN_8Q2M4/edit#heading=h.xyxfmzqz2vqb).

 The `Endorsement` Class is very similar to `Assertion`, except that there is no defined `badge` property.
 Instead, a `claim` property allows endorsers to make specific claims about other `Profiles`, `BadgeClasses`, or `Assertions`.

 <div class="table-wrapper">

 Property | Expected Type | Description/expected value
 ---------|---------------|-----------
 **id**   | IRI           | Unique IRI for the Endorsement instance.
-If using hosted verification, this should be the URI where the assertion is accessible.
+If using hosted verification, this should be the URI where the assertion of endorsement is accessible.
 For signed Assertions, it is recommended to use a UUID in the urn:uuid namespace.
 **type** | JSON-LD Type  | `Endorsement`, a subclass of VCTF's Credential.
 **claim**    | @id           | An entity, identified by an `id` and additional properties that the endorser would like to claim about that entity.
 **issuer** | @id: Profile | The profile of the Endorsement's issuer.
 **issuedOn** | [DateTime](#dateTime) | Timestamp of when the endorsement was published.
-**verification** | [VerificationObject](#VerificationObject) | Instructions for third parties to verify this assertion.
+**verification** | [VerificationObject](#VerificationObject) | Instructions for third parties to verify this assertion of endorsement.

 </div>

 Within the `claim` property, the endorsed entity may be of any type (though only Open Badges Vocabulary classes are expected to be understood by Open Badges-specific tools.
 While `Endorsement` is a very flexible data structure, its usefulness will be limited not by the creativity of endorsers, but by the ability for other tools to discover and understand those endorsements.

 There is one special property for use in endorsement, the `endorsementComment`, which allows endorsers to make a simple claim in writing about the entity.

 <div class="table-wrapper">

 Property | Expected Type | Description/expected value